Pelvic Floor Changes in Menopause: Why Physio Belongs in Your Plan

 Genitourinary Syndrome of Menopause (GSM)

-Vaginal dryness, burning, itching, and pain during sex — collectively referred to as genitourinary syndrome of menopause — affect a large proportion of postmenopausal women.
+Vaginal dryness, burning, itching, and pain during sex are collectively known as genitourinary syndrome of menopause.
+These symptoms affect many postmenopausal women.
 Unlike hot flashes, these symptoms tend to worsen over time without treatment.
-Pelvic floor physiotherapy addresses the muscular and myofascial component of this pain while working alongside other treatments (such as local hormonal therapy) to restore tissue health.
+Pelvic floor physiotherapy addresses the muscular and myofascial component of this pain.
+It can work alongside other treatments, such as local hormonal therapy, to restore tissue health.

 What Pelvic Floor Physiotherapy Involves